 The figures, sculpted by Paul Ducuing, were unveiled in 1923 and originally stood on a base honoring Governors Faidherbe, Ballay, van Vollenhove, Clozel, and Ponty.
 Their names are gone from the monument, but the new base still honors representatives of France.

 Another Senegalese rifleman or tirailleur sits outside the Primature or prime minister's office and faces the presidential palace.
 Photography is discouraged, not to say forbidden, but the palace has been rebuilt from the French era in a semi-modern style and no longer makes any effort to impress.

 Pinet-Laprade, designer of the Dakar Proper street layout, reserved a block of land to the west "in order to build there later, in the event that the settlement of Dakar gains further importance."
 Nothing happened for 50 years, but just before World War I the reserved area was subdivided into a neighborhood called Plateau.
-Its elevation was little if any higher than that at Place Protet, so the name must have referred primarily to social status.
-The streets were designed like a mini-Paris, with round points and stars.
+Its elevation was little if any higher than that at Place Protet, so the name may have referred primarily to social status.
+The streets were designed like a mini-Paris, with traffic circles and radiating streets.
 Here's one of them, Rond Point Washington.
-An original name?
-Doubtful.
-Quoted in Bigon, p.
-106.

 The houses built here are hard to see.
 Many have been demolished, and the survivors are buried in Bougainvillea.